Five years later, many across Baltimore bitterly lament Gov. Hogan’s decision to kill the Red Line light rail

 “The Red Line was, and is, one of the single most important things that can be done to prepare Baltimore for the future,” said John Porcari, former Maryland secretary and U.S. deputy secretary of transportation, who helped acquire the federal funding for the project in the Obama administration.

 Former governor Martin O’Malley, Hogan’s Democratic predecessor, signed an unpopular gas tax increase into law in 2013 to raise state money for the Red Line and other projects.
-But Hogan, a suburban real estate developer who campaigned against increased taxes, viewed the light rail line as a “wasteful boondoggle.”
+But Hogan, a suburban real estate developer who campaigned against increased taxes, viewed the light-rail line as a “wasteful boondoggle.”

 In particular, Hogan balked at the $1 billion proposed tunnel under downtown Baltimore, Harbor East and Fells Point.
 The city already received the second-most state funding of any Maryland jurisdiction, he said.
 Rather than an outcry for more investment, the 2015 unrest became a reason to cut.